EU, Japan urge U.S. regulator to curb cross-border reach

-Leaders from the Group of 20 major economies agreed at the height of the financial crisis to introduce rules that require the clearing and reporting of derivatives trades by the end of this year, to make the market less fragile.
+Leaders from the Group of 20 major economies agreed in 2009 at the height of the financial crisis to introduce rules that require the clearing and reporting of derivatives trades by the end of this year to boost transparency and better spot risks.

 Rules proposed by the U.S. Commodity Futures Trading Commission (CFTC) could bring dealers outside the United States within their scope.